Castelvill/SandstormBox/docs/instructions.md

 **Description**

     Stop the execution of the current event and call a new one.
-After the execution of the called event returned to its parent.
+After executing the called event return to the calling event and resume its execution.

 **Parameters:**

 - event - a name of an event to be executed between other instructions;
-- [argument] (variable / literal) - a value that will be passed to the called event.
+- [argument] (variable) - a value that will be passed to the called event.

 ## exit